Local (Open) Playgrounds For Kids in Hampton Roads

 Newport News: Parks, trails, golf course, tennis courts, dog park, skate park, campground and fishing piers are open.
-Playgrounds are not open.
+Special events, playgrounds, basketball courts, picnic shelter rentals, athletic programs and senior centers are CLOSED or canceled.
 Read the details HERE.

-Suffolk: Playgrounds are closed to the public until further notice due to the City’s response to the coronavirus (COVID-19) and the need for social distancing.
+Suffolk: Playgrounds at Suffolk Parks & Recreation are OPEN – playground equipment is not disinfected and should be used at your own risk.
 All other amenities within the parks including, but not limited to, skate parks, dog parks, tennis courts, kayak and boat launches, and trails will remain open for public use.
+Additionally, all outdoor basketball courts are closed.
 Read the details HERE.

-Virginia Beach: Parks and all park amenities are now open for use including playgrounds, basketball and volleyball courts, dog parks and skate parks.
+Virginia Beach: Parks and all park amenities are now OPEN for use – However, at this time the playgrounds at Mount Trashmore including Kids Cove are closed until further notice.
+For all other locations playgrounds, basketball and volleyball courts, dog parks and skate parks are open.
 This includes community parks as well as the larger destination playgrounds like including Grommet Island at the Oceanfront, Kid’s Cove at Mount Trashmore, Little Island, Red Wing.
 As a reminder, surfaces are not sanitized and users should exercise caution and follow CDC guidelines.
 Read the details HERE.

 Does your Active Child love to play Outside???
 Find your local Hampton Roads playground on our list (broken down by city).

 Are we missing your favorite playground?
 If we don’t have it listed it is because we don’t know about it – listings are free!
 Please submit additions to this listing HERE.

 Check out our Listings of Playgrounds For Kids In Hampton Roads!